CaylinDewey/project2-v2/README.md

 ![Clear Buttons Desktop](assets/images/readme/display-blue-button.png)

-On the mobile device the buttons are still easy to use.
+- On the mobile device the buttons are still easy to use.

 ![Clear Buttons Mobile](assets/images/readme//display-clear-mobile.png)

 #### Footer
 - The footer displays copyright information.

-#### Main Headings
-- The headings are clear and concise avoiding clutter.
-- A wikipedia rule guide is provided, so also giving the user a reference for further information of the game.

 ### Features Left to Implement
 - A multiple player option could be provided.